 SDHDA partners with the public housing authorities to address local housing need.
-Sioux Falls Housing, Pennington County Housing, Aberdeen Housing, Mitchell Housing and more recently Lemmon Housing and DeSmet Housing have become involved in developing affordable housing units.
-Mitchell Housing Authority has utilized the RAD program and SDHDA anticipates more housing authorities will look to that program for renovation of their public housing stock.
+Sioux Falls Housing, Pennington County Housing, Aberdeen Housing and more recently Lemmon Housing and DeSmet Housing have become involved in developing affordable housing units.

 Information below provides statewide data on activity by the housing authorities.
 As indicated in the chart below, to date there are no Section 8 vouchers being project based.
 There are limited Section 8 vouchers, but there may come a time, when the ability to project base some vouchers will be necessary for new housing opportunities.
 SDHDA will continue to work with the housing authorities to help address their housing need while at the same time explore voucher preference for targeted population such as the homeless.